srexi/RexShop-mybb/readme.md

 Then attach the addon to all your products which awards that usergroup.
 You can create multiple addons with the same name if you want different producs to give different usergroups.

+## Addon Variables (Watch the youtube video below to learn about addons)
+usergroup - this will decide which usergroup a user will end up in (use the group id (gid) excludeusergroups - this is a comma seperated list (Example: 2,3,4) of usergroups that are **not allowed** to purchase this product. onlyusergroups - this is a comma seperated list (Example: 2,3,4) of usergroups that are **the only ones allowed** to purchase this product.

 # Video Tutorial
 See the setup process in a short video: https://www.youtube.com/watch?v=OzDC_Nkdwm4